francostroff/Horiseon-Code-Refactor/README.md

-# BOOTCAMP - CHALLENGE 1
+# Bootcamp - Challenge 1
 ## User Story
 AS A marketing agency
 I WANT a codebase that follows accessibility standards